wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Watched some great overivew videos on cgroups, namespaces, TCP/IP, and pod basics.
 Outlined the steps to make a multi-node cluster from one RPi, will write tomorrow!

 **Thoughts:**

+---

+## Day 73, December 14, 2019

+**Today's Progress:** More time with kubectl commands, interacting with the cluster in tandem with 'kuar'.
+Started writing a guide-equivalent of how I setup my RPi to be a multi-node cluster, will take time to finish.
+Also made a few tweaks to my personal site.

+**Thoughts:**